Fujifilm X-T20 vs Leica Q Typ 116

 It is notable that the X-T20 has a microphone port, which is missing on the Q Typ 116.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-T20 and the Q Typ 116 have been discontinued, but can regularly be found used on eBay.
+Both the X-T20 and the Q Typ 116 have been discontinued, but can regularly be found used on ebay.
 The Q Typ 116 was replaced by the Leica Q2, while the X-T20 was followed by the Fujifilm X-T100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.
+Further information on the features and operation of the X-T20 and Q Typ 116 can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Leica Q Typ 116 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-T20 and the Leica Q Typ 116?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.